udaan-iitt/editions/2025_Winter/spacex-and-the-pursuit-of-reusability-a-deep-dive-into-catching-rocket-boosters-back.md

 <li>a) <i>Orbital velocity</i>: The second stage must decelerate from orbital velocities (~7.8 km/s), necessitating advanced propulsion systems for controlled and stable re-entry.</li>
 <br>

-<li>a) <i>Aerodynamic Stress</i>: Since the re-entry profile of a second stage is significantly steeper than that of the first stage booster, robust thermal protection systems are required to manage high temperatures.</li>
+<li>a) <i>Thermal Stress</i>: Since the re-entry profile of a second stage is significantly steeper than that of the first stage booster, robust thermal protection systems are required to manage high temperatures.</li>
 <br>

 <li>b) <i>Guided Re-Entry</i>: First-stage boosters use grid fins for aerodynamic control, whereas the second stages rely on reaction control systems (RCS) and precise thrust-vectoring.
 RCS typically uses a set of small thrusters mounted on the spacecraft’s exterior, which are fired in various combinations to generate specific torques and forces to control the spacecraft’s orientation and position.</li>